Cheese saganaki is a traditional Greek meze that is quick and easy!

 handsome popular!
 In fact, his website, Akis Kitchen was recently voted Number 1 of the Top 40 Greek Food Blogs.
 Another fun fact, Mia Kouppa, (just a few months after we posted our first recipe), was voted NUMBER 9 on that same list!
 What!!???
 We know….crazy!!!
 And wonderful!!

 As we mentioned, we have adapted this saganaki recipe from the one posted by Akis Petretzikis.
-If you would like to check out the original version, click here.
 We’ve changed the original recipe a little bit by adding a small amount of plain breadcrumbs to the flour mixture.
 Our parents always use breadcrumbs when they make cheese saganaki, as they find it give an extra bit of crunch.
 We think they’re right.

 Many saganaki recipes (including Akis’) will refer to several cheeses that you can use, but we have only made saganaki with kefalotiri or kafalograviera.
 Both of these Greek cheeses are made of sheep or goat milk.
 Kefalotiri tends to be a bit saltier and harder than kefalograviera.
 Most well stocked Greek markets will have at least one of these cheeses available.